 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
 The bar chart shows how the performance of the Fund's ETF Shares (based on NAV) has varied from one calendar year to another over the periods shown.
-The table shows how the average annual total returns of the ETF Shares compare with those of the Fund's target index and another comparative index, which have investment characteristics similar to those of the Fund.
-MSCI ACWI ex USA Index returns are adjusted for withholding taxes.
+The table shows how the average annual total returns of the ETF Shares compare with those of the Fund's target index, which has investment characteristics similar to those of the Fund.
 Keep in mind that the Fund's past performance (before and after taxes) does not indicate how the Fund will perform in the future.
 Updated performance information is available on our website at vanguard.com/performance or by calling Vanguard toll-free at 800-662-7447.

-Annual Total Returns - Vanguard Global ex-U.S. Real Estate Index Fund ETF Shares
+Annual Total Returns - Vanguard Tax-Exempt Bond Index Fund ETF Shares